fmerg/pymerkle/README.md

 ## Tree structure

 Contrary to most implementations, the Merkle-tree is here always _binary balanced_, with all nodes except for the exterior ones (_leaves_) having _two_ parents.
-This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf or duplicating it, a *bifurcation* node gets created **_so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_** (independently of the configured hash and encoding types).
+This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created **_so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_** (independently of the configured hash and encoding types).
 This standardization is further crucial for:

 - fast generation of consistency-proof paths (based on additive decompositions in decreasing powers of _2_)
 - fast recalculation of the root-hash after appending a new leaf, since _only the hashes at the tree's left-most branch need be recalculated_